Rachel is a writer, an artist, AN ARTS Consultant and a Piano Teacher living in London.

-Her practice traverses language, painting and occasionally sound.
-Primarily she is interested in expanding form through interdisciplinary projects, including her novel, fugue, experimenting with a musical substructure.
+Her creative practice incorporates language, painting and occasionally sound.
+Primarily Rachel is interested in expanding form through interdisciplinary projects, including her novel, fugue, experimenting with a musical substructure.

 A freelance Associate for New Public and formerly as Project Manager for Artscape, Rachel has advised on large-scale public art and community-based projects in London, the UK and Ireland.